 Through much self-determination, getting on the right medications, receiving the treatment she needed, and learning how her benefits worked and that she could go back to work part time, Susan began to put her life back together again.
 She started volunteering, took yoga classes, and realized she was ready and eligible for a part-time job.
 Today, Susan works as a Peer Support Specialist helping folks with extra life challenges receive the help they need.
 We are glad that we were here when Susan asked for help.
 Now, we are asking for yours.

 Your help is needed so that we can continue to provide these crucial services.
-Please consider a gift of support for Disability Advocates of Kent County, you can donate here.
+Please consider a gift of support for Disability Advocates of Kent County.